-All The Buns
+1. All The Buns

 Whether you're going to work, school or just the supermarket, the simple bun is a classic.
 High buns, low buns, two buns: they're all protective styles that are beneficial for natural hair.
 All you have to do is make sure the bun is not too tight and that you’re using a snag-free hair band.

-Two Strand Twists
+3. Two Strand Twists

 This style is super cute, easy and can be done by anyone.
-All you have to do is two strand twist all of your hair, making sure to choose equal amounts each time for a neat result.
-This style easily lasts two weeks and gives your strands a break from over manipulation.
+Simply take two sections of hair and twist, making sure to choose equal amounts each time for a neat result.
+This style easily lasts up to two weeks and gives your locks a break from over-manipulation.
 YouTuber Bri Hall recently did a tutorial for her mini twists and look how beautifully she carries this chic style!

-Braids (But Not Micro Braids)
+8. Braids (But Not Micro Braids)

 A favourite of the natural hair community, braids are super simple and incredibly long lasting, especially when done right.
 But braids that are too small, although cute, are not so protective unless you like your edges being snatched – and not in the good way.
 Choosing box braids over a micro braids allows you to protect and moisturise your hair and care for your scalp, all while serving a beautiful Janet Jackson Poetic Justice look.